Rate this article 4.92857142857142951 based on 14 reviews

 > Other forms of business

 A sole proprietorship incorporated in Slovakia is the most common form a small business can take and it is managed by a single investor fully liable for the debts.
-His personal assets are also subject to claim in case of insolvency.
+His personal assets are also subject to a claim in case of insolvency.

 The foreign investors are invited to incorporate a Slovak branch of their parent company, which will have the entire capital provided by it and will have no legal personality.
-Other option would be to open a subsidiary or for research puposes, a representative office.
+Other option would be to open a subsidiary or for research purposes, a representative office.